How a Business's Establishment Effects Taxes and Laws

 At the local level, a business establishment that owns property must pay property taxes.

 Establishments in Business Regulation

-If your business has multiple locations in different states, you have establishments in those states, and you are thus "doing business" in those states.
-That means if you have an LLC or a corporation in one state, and branches in other states, you may have to have a foreign (out of state) LLC or corporation in another state and pay taxes and other fees in that state.
+If your business has multiple locations in different states, you have establishments in those states, and you are doing business in those states.
+If you have an LLC or a corporation in one state and branches in other states, you might have to have a foreign (out of state) LLC or corporation in another state and pay taxes and other fees in there.

 Establishments in Employment Law

-The term "establishment" is important in employment law and labor relations because these laws apply to employees at establishments.
-For example, a store (establishment)owned by a company in one state may have different applicable labor laws than a store (establishment) owned by the same company in another state.
+The term "establishment" is important in employment law and labor relations because these laws apply to employees at business locations.
+For example, a store establishment owned by a company in one state might have different applicable labor laws than a store owned by the same company in another state.

 The Department of Labor uses the term "establishment" to describe business locations visited by OSHA inspectors and to define retail establishments for purposes of the Fair Labor Standards Act (FLSA).

 Establishments in Treaties

 IRS Publication 597 describes a treaty between the U.S. and Canada relating to income taxes: